shehab299/faustpublisher-cli/README.md

-Certainly!
-Below is the complete README for the Faust Publisher CLI based on the provided information:

----

 # Faust Publisher CLI

 The Faust Publisher CLI is used to publish FAUST packages from the command line.
 It is built using [oclif](https://oclif.io).